 It’s hard to know what to say to each other, ourselves, but especially, our children.
-On Sunday, June 11, 2016, we all woke up to news that there was a horrific mass shooting- and for those of us in Central Florida, it was right in our own backyard.
+Once again, we all woke up to news that there was a horrific mass shooting- and for those of us in Central Florida, it was reminder of what previously took place right in our own backyard.

 My family and I live not ten minutes away from the nightclub where the shooting happened.
 I work less than five minutes away from it.
 We could hear the news helicopters from our front yard on Sunday morning.
 For the first time I have come to understand the overwhelmingly sad and scary feeling of an attack occurring in one’s own neighborhood.
 We saw the restaurants and shops that we frequent in the background of the live footage on the national news.

 It’s hard enough as an adult to make sense of such a hateful act, one that followed another tragic event where the life of a talented young singer was lost just one day before, but what about our kids?

 How do we talk to and support our kids through a tragedy such as this one?

 Years ago, I stumbled across a quote from Fred Rogers, as in television’s Mister Rogers.
 It says,